openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 Following option 1 means separating the model conversion and the model inference into two different applications.
 This approach addresses deployment scenarios where it is required to minimize extra dependencies and speed up model loading in the end inference application.
 For example, to convert a PyTorch model to OpenVINO, ``torch`` Python module is required as a dependency and the conversion must be performed in Python.
 It takes extra time and memory that wouldn't be required for inference of the converted model.
 But when the converted model is saved into the IR files with ``openvino.save_model``, it can be loaded in a separate application without ``torch`` dependency and without the need to spend time for model conversion.
 Also, the inference application can be written in other programming languages supported by OpenVINO, for example, in C++, and Python is not required to be installed for the inference application in this case.

+Before saving the model to OpenVINO IR, consider using `post-training optimization <ptq_introduction>` to enable more efficient inference and smaller model size.

-The figure below illustrates the typical workflow for deploying a trained deep-learning model:
+The figure below illustrates the typical workflow for deploying a trained deep-learning model.

 **TODO: Update BASIC_FLOW_MO_simplified.svg and replace 'mo' with 'ovc'**
 .. image:: _static/images/model_conversion_diagram.svg